 B. How do I plan my units?

 I always start by gathering information and supplies.
-For instance, if I’m going to do a unit on Slavery in America, I’ll start by going through all my files, curriculum guides and bookshelves to see what I already have by way of ideas and resources.
+For instance, if I’m going to do a unit on Slavery and the Civil War, I’ll start by going through all my files, curriculum guides and bookshelves to see what I already have by way of ideas and resources.
 Oh, and I’ll also check my computer files for e-books and other resources I’ve stashed away.

 - I think I need to stop here and let you know that I keep fairly organized files, shelves and computer files, so the initial gathering of materials doesn’t take long at all.

 - All my resource books for history are placed in chronological order on a bookshelf.

 - I also keep file folders on various topics.
 As I come across a great idea that I don’t want to forget, I copy it or tear it out from a magazine and file it in the appropriate folder.

 - I keep history related literature books together on a bookshelf so they are easy to find as well.

 - I suppose you might like to know that I have a folder on my computer for each academic area, so I can stash e-books in an organized way, too.